-The claimant does not meet the eligibility requirements for training extension benefits because he was not voluntarily separated from a declining occupation or involuntarily separated due to a permanent reduction of operations.
+The claimant does not meet the eligibility requirements for training extension benefits because she was not voluntarily separated from a declining occupation or involuntarily separated due to a permanent reduction of operations and the training in which she is engaged is not considered by IWD to be for a high demand or high-tech occupation or training pursuant to WIOA.
 Therefore, while the claimant's desire for additional education is understandable and admirable, training extension benefits must be denied.